You spent four years and thousands of dollars as a student of your alma mater, so why shouldn’t you use their lucrative alumni network?

-8. Be a good referral partner and a people connector.
+8. Be a good referral partner and a people connector

 By modeling good connection practices, you are building deeper relationships.
 That depth will get you better results in the long run than simply growing the number of superficial connections.

 Now, you will get the most out of your alumni network connections if you make them a habit.
 Consistency wins the day, so use whatever tools you need to get you there — scheduling reminders work well for me.
-Leveraging your college connections makes a lot of sense – after all, this is a big part of what you have paid for.
+Leveraging your college connections makes a lot of sense because, after all, this is a big part of what you have paid for.

-Want to see how your resume stacks up?
+Need to vamp up your resume for your next networking event?
 Try out our free critique today!